chikamichi/jumoku/README.md

 The two flavours would share the exact same API (evergreen-igraph's API being larger than evergreen's), so that switching between the two is a no-brainer.

+What'd be just *great* is to ship both flavours within the same library gem.
+When installing the gem, you'd have to pass an explicit option to install the igraph flavour, which requires the C backend.
+You could also install it afterwards using a rake task.